Middle Grades Education

 - Students will explain the implications of current issues and trends relating to the education profession community for classroom practice.

 - Students will analyze specific psychological theories by examining teaching and learning processes.

-Students graduating with an Associate’s Degree in Middle Grades Education are qualified to become Paraprofessionals (with an exam), teacher assistants, writers, library assistants, day care instructors, tutoring, etc. In addition, students will amass transferrable skills in communication, time management, critical thinking, problem solving, planning/organization, leadership and interpersonal skills.
-Students graduating with a 4-year degree in Middle Grades Education and pass the Georgia Assessment for the Certification of Educators (GACE) exam (this type of test has a different name for each state) will be qualified to teach in grades 4-8.
-In addition, students with this degree may work as a Day Care Instructor, GED instructor, Vocational Education Instructor, Teacher Assistant, Pre School Instructor, be a presenter from a textbook or children’s toys company or an educational vendor/company, training director for large companies, library assistant, or technical school instructor.
-Students may obtain additional education (Master’s Degree, Specialist Degree, Doctorate Degree or certificates in areas such as counseling, technology, media, English as a Second Language (ESOL), Special Education) in order to become school administrators, counselors, Instructional Technologists, Librarians, ESOL teachers, or special education teachers.
+Students graduating with an Associate Degree in Middle Grades Education are qualified to become paraprofessionals (with an exam), teacher assistants, writers, library assistants, day care instructors, tutors, etc. In addition, students will amass transferrable skills in communication, time management, critical thinking, problem solving, planning/organization, leadership, and interpersonal skills.
+Students graduating with a 4-year degree in middle grades education and pass the Georgia Assessment for the Certification of Educators (GACE) exam (this type of test has a different name for each state) will be qualified to teach in grades 4-8.
+In addition, students with this degree may work as a day care instructor, GED instructor, vocational education instructor, teacher assistant, pre-school instructor, be a presenter from a textbook or children’s toy company or an educational vendor/company, training director for large companies, library assistant, or technical school instructor.
+Students may obtain additional education (Master’s Degree, Specialist Degree, Doctorate Degree) or certificates in areas such as counseling, technology, media, English as a Second Language (ESOL), and special education in order to become school administrators, counselors, instructional technologists, librarians, ESOL teachers, or special education teachers.

 Average Cost for Degree:

 Humanities and Education Division Chair:

 Dianne Wilcox, firstname.lastname@example.org